precipice/campfire_export/README.md

 as described in that file.

-The `START_DATE` and `END_DATE` variables are inclusive (that is, if your end date is Dec 31, 2010, a transcript for that date will be downloaded).
+The `START_DATE` and `END_DATE` variables are inclusive (that is, if your end date is Dec 31, 2010, a transcript for that date will be downloaded), and both are optional.
+If they are omitted, export will run from the date each Campfire room was created, until the date of the last message in the room.

 ## Exporting ##

-Just run `ruby campfire_export.rb` and your transcripts will be exported into a `campfire` directory, with subdirectories for each site/room/year/month/day.
+Just run `ruby bin/campfire_export.rb` and your transcripts will be exported into a `campfire` directory, with subdirectories for each site/room/year/month/day.
+In those directories, any uploaded files will be saved with their original filenames, in a directory named forthe upload ID (since transcripts often have the same filename uploaded multiple times, e.g.
-In those directories, any uploaded files will be saved with their original filenames, prepended by the upload ID (since transcripts often have the same filename uploaded multiple times, e.g. `Picture 1.png`).
+`Picture 1.png`).
 (Note that rooms and uploaded files may have odd filenames -- for instance, spaces in the file/directory names.)
 Errors that happen trying to export will be logged to `campfire/export_errors.txt`.

 The Gist I forked had a plaintext transcript export, which I preserved as `transcript.txt` in each directory.
 However, the original XML and HTML are now